afq984/ilmsdump/README.md

 pip install -U https://github.com/afq984/ilmsdump/archive/main.zip
 ```

-You may want to specify `--user`, or run the command in a [virtual environment].
+You may want to specify `--user`, or install in a [virtual environment].

 ## Features & Status